MillionLinesOfCode/javapenalty/README.md

 ![alt text](http://t2online.com/unsafe/780x380/smart/s3.ap-south-1.amazonaws.com/cms-abp-prod-media/library/polopoly_fs/1.75901.1496484359!/image/image.jpg_gen/derivatives/matrix2x1/image.jpg)
 # javapenalty

 A simple football penalty shootout game with a GUI written in the Java programming language.

 # How it works

-1.Pick your favourite player from a list of five players.
+1. Pick your favourite player from a list of five players.
 This is the player with which you will play this game.

-2.Select a goalkeeper from a list of five keepers.
+2. Select a goalkeeper from a list of five keepers.

-3.Choose where you want to shoot the ball.
+3. Choose where you want to shoot the ball.
- _A number (between 1 and 6) is randomly generated to determine where the keeper will dive._

 4. On the bottom right, a speedbar will be displayed.
 It will be used to determine the strength with which you kick the football.
 Click on the desired range, arranged ascending from left to right, to power up your shot.

-5.If the goalkeeper guesses it right he saves the shot, else you score!
+5. If the goalkeeper guesses it right he saves the shot, else you score!

-6.The player will get a total of 5 chances to score(or miss!).
+6. The player will get a total of 5 chances to score(or miss!).

 7. Score is displayed on the top left and is updated after each shot.